 Parents have an obligation to support their children.
 This obligation applies regardless of whether the parents are married and regardless of who has custody.
 If the parents do not live together, the parent with whom the child does not live is still required to contribute economically to the child.

 Amount to be paid

-If the parents do not reach agreement as to the amount to be paid, this decision may be left to the Regional State Administration who will then decide what amount is to be paid.
+If the parents do not reach agreement as to the amount to be paid, this decision may be left to The State Administration who will then decide what amount is to be paid.

 Child support consists of three parts: A fixed basic amount, a fixed supplement, and possibly an additional supplement depending on the gross income of the relevant parent and the number of children.

 Standard maintenance consists of a fixed basic amount and a fixed supplement.